 - Thoracic spinal nerves (T1 to T12) control signals to the chest muscles, certain back muscles, and portions of the abdomen.

 - Lumbar spinal nerves (L1 to L5) control signals to the lower abdomen and back, buttocks, parts of external genital organs, and leg.

 - Sacral spinal nerves (S1 to S5) control signals to the thighs and lower parts of the legs, feet, external genital organs, and area near the anus.

 - The single coccygeal nerve carries sensory information from the skin of the lower back.

 Paraplegia & Quadriplegia

-Paraplegia is the paralysis of both lower limbs that often happens as a result of spinal cord trauma, most likely the result of some sort of accident, although there are cases when it is caused by illness.
+Paraplegia is the paralysis of both lower limbs that often happens as a result of spinal cord trauma, most likely the result of some sort of accident, although there are cases when illness causes it.
 Quadriplegia is when the damage is located in the cervical region of the spine and affects all four limbs.
 Most of these spinal cord traumas involve the loss of sensation and function below the level of injury, including loss of control in the bladder and bowel.
 Often, these paralyzed individuals end up in wheelchairs and need some form of assisted living.

 Given that the average paralyzed victim is male, 31 years of age, and will have to adjust to life in a wheelchair, the damage can be lifelong, especially if the male is considered the breadwinner for the family.
 In addition to medical expenses that can range into the six and seven figures, victims also face limited earning potential due to their condition.
 As a result, many who suffer paralysis can face bankruptcy and depression.